-- 1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities. - 14.
-Generally, motor carriers holding a Commission permit, authority, or certificate must maintain and file evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest.13 Motor carriers must ensure their insurance or surety coverage is kept continuously effective during the life of a certificate or permit to operate.14 Commission Rule 6008, 4 CCR 723-6, identifies the amount, type of protection, and form for the insurance or surety coverage that motor carriers must maintain at all times in order to safeguard the public interest.
+1. Financial Responsibility Requirements and the Commission's Authority to Revoke Permits and Authorities.

+14. Generally, motor carriers holding a Commission permit, authority, or certificate must maintain and file evidence of financial responsibility with the Commission in such sum, for such protection, and in such form as the Commission deems necessary to adequately safeguard the public interest.13 Motor carriers must ensure their insurance or surety coverage is kept continuously effective during the life of a certificate or permit to operate.14 Commission Rule 6008, 4 Colorado Code of Regulations ("CCR") 723-6 of the Rules Regulating Transportation by Motor Vehicle, identifies the amount, type of protection, and form for the insurance or surety coverage that motor carriers must maintain at all times in order to safeguard the public interest.